 Nowadays the revitalisation process tries to create spaces with a high aesthetic quality in order to seduce the consumers.
-Therefore the main actions are the pedestrianisation of the historical centre, revitalization of the streets, generation a sensation of security in the city with artificial lighting and police presence and improvement of the urban environment.
+Therefore the main actions are the creation of a pedestrian area in the historical centre, revitalization of the streets, generation a sensation of security in the city with artificial lighting and police presence and improvement of the urban environment.